iamstarstuff/iamstarstuff/README.md

 <div align="justify">

-  I am currently working as a Technology Analyst at AIB Ireland.
+  I am currently working as a Data Analyst in Payments & Splunk CoE (Center of Excellence) teams at AIB Ireland.
 My interests lie in the fields of computer vision, NLP, neural networks, ML and Big Data.

   I am an amateur astronomer and astrophotographer, passionate about science, technology and art.